Justice

 What's happening?

-Since 2016, Justice Canada has made funding and policy support available to provincial and territorial governments to help them design and deliver Family Information Liaison Units.
+Since 2016, Justice Canada has made funding and policy support available to provincial and territorial governments to support the design and delivery of Family Information Liaison Units.

-- help them accesses the information they are looking for about their loved one , which is held in agencies across sectors and jurisdictions
+• assist them in accessing the information they are seeking about their loved one which is held in agencies across sectors and jurisdictions

 Family Information Liaison Units were established with input from Indigenous family members and organizations in the jurisdiction in which they operate.
 Many are co-delivered in partnership with Indigenous organizations that know how best to support family members in their community.